-Choosing POV (point of view) for your book.

 Choosing POV (point of view) for your book in third person limited is when the narrator is recounting the story and is not present in it.
 Mainly it focuses on one particular character like in the Harry Potter books.
 JK Rowling focused only on Harry.

 “When he was dressed he went down the hall into the kitchen.
 The table was almost hidden beneath all Dudley’s birthday presents.
 It looked as though Dudley had gotten the new computer he wanted, not to mention the second television and the racing bike.
-Exactly why Dudley wanted a racing bike was a mystery to Harry, as Dudley was very fat and hated exercise — unless of course it involved punching somebody.
-Dudley’s favourite punching bag was Harry, but he couldn’t often catch him.
+Exactly why Dudley wanted a racing bike was a mystery to Harry, as Dudley was very fat and hated exercise — unless of course, it involved punching somebody.
+Dudley’s favorite punching bag was Harry, but he couldn’t often catch him.
 Harry didn’t look it, but he was very fast.”

 Third Person Omniscient